All Episodes

 You know what this reminds me of?

-Los Angeles Firehouse back in the early 90s.
+Los Angeles firehouse back in the early 90s.

-It wasn't open, it's just a playboy.
+It wasn't open, just a Playboy.

 She reported him.